vladcc/gomx/README.md

 Known issues:

-1. Sometimes the video window does not resize properly when exiting fullscreen.
+1. The video window does not resize properly when exiting fullscreen.
 If that happens, go to fullscreen again and then go back.
 This should fix it.

-2. Somtimes the gui might crash, becoming unresponsive.
+2. The gui might crash, becoming unresponsive.
 In that case type in the terminal:

 sudo killall python